havenfricke/PUN2_Net_Singleton/README.md

 A clean, **single-responsibility network facade** for Unity + Photon PUN.

-This document describes the public API surface of `Net`, including required arguments, intent, and when to use each method.
-Gameplay code should interact only with `Net.Instance` and (locally) its own `PhotonView`.
+This document describes the public API surface of Net, including required arguments, intent, and when to use each method.
+Gameplay code should interact only with Net.Instance and (locally) its own PhotonView.

 ---

 ### Design Contract
 Gameplay scripts:
-- Call `Net.Instance`
+- Call Net.Instance
-- Own a `PhotonView`
+- Own a PhotonView
-- Never reference `PhotonNetwork`
+- Never reference PhotonNetwork

 Net:
 - Owns Photon callbacks
-- Connects `PhotonNetwork`
+- Connects PhotonNetwork
 - Routes intent (connect, sync, events)

 ---